ring-lang/ring/marketing/pwct/README.md

 5. Adding the Time Dimension

+Using the Time Dimension we can

-5.1 Move to a point in the past and run the program
+* Move to a point in the past during development and run the program

-5.2 Play programs as movies to learn how to create a program step by step
+* Play programs as movies to learn how to create a program step by step

 These updates were enough to attract hundered thousands of developers.